The new MRTOF mass spectrograph following the ZeroDegree spectrometer at RIKEN's RIBF facility: On-line Experiments

-Various different stable ion species, well-known radioactive ion species, and molecular ions were available as isobars throughout the online measurements for most of the observed spectra.
+Various different stable ion species, well-known radioactive ion species, and molecular ions were available as isobars throughout the on-line measurements for most of the observed spectra.
 This rich data set allowed to make a first study the of accuracy of the mass measurements along with the observation of unknown (or not well known) radioactive ion species.
 In Fig.~\ref{fig:Chen} a mass evaluation of twenty different ion species with mass numbers 82-91 is shown.
-As presently only isobaric mass calibration is used systematic (mass dependent) effects become negligible, and in this analysis the uncertainties of the TOF measurements are assumed to purely depend on the total counting statistics of analyte and reference ions.
-The isobaric reference ions used for the measurement at each mass number are (listed from lower to higher mass number): $^{82-84}$Kr$^{+}$, $^{84}$Kr$^{1}$H$^+$, $^{86}$Kr$^{+}$, $^{86}$Kr$^{1}$H$^+$, $^{12}$C$_{3}^{1}$H$_{}^{16}$O$_{2}^{19}$F$^{+}$, $^{89}$Rb$^{+}$, $^{90}$Kr$^{+}$, $^{79}$Br$^{_{}^{12}}$C$^{+}$.
-Unstable ions like $^{90}$Kr$^{+}$ are part of the on-line beam.
-For this data set of twenty different ion species, the weighted mean deviation of the measured masses from the AME2020 data is as low as $2.26(0.80)\,\mathrm{keV}$, and the weighted mean relative mass deviation yields $ \delta m / m = 2.80(99) \times 10^{-8}$.
-However, a more accurate study of the accuracy limits requires separate measurements with higher statistics and will be performed in off-line conditions.
+As presently only isobaric mass calibration is used, systematic (mass dependent) effects become small, and in this analysis only the statistical TOF uncertainties are taken into account.
+The isobaric reference ions used for the measurement at each mass number are (listed from lower to higher mass number): $^{82-84}$Kr$^{+}$, $^{84}$Kr$^{1}$H$^+$, $^{86}$Kr$^{+}$, $^{86}$Kr$^{1}$H$^+$, $^{12}$C$_{3}^{1}$H$_{}^{16}$O$_{2}^{19}$F$^{+}$, $^{89}$Rb$^{+}$, $^{90}$Kr$^{+}$, $^{79}$Br$_{}^{12}$C$^{+}$.
+Unstable ions like $^{90}$Kr$^{+}$ were part of the on-line beam.
+For this data set of twenty different ion species, the weighted mean deviation between the measured masses and the AME2020 data was $2.26(0.80)\,\mathrm{keV/c^2}$, from which we can infer a relative mass accuracy of ${\delta m / m = 2.80(99) \times 10^{-8}}$.